-Are our teens and 20s really the “Best years of our lives”?
+Are the teens & 20s really the “Best years of our lives”?

-Don’t forget to decide what you want to do with your life, too.
+Oh, & don’t forget to decide what you want to do with your entire life, too.

 With so much going on, even the most “well adjusted” people can use some extra support.